EIN 87-0773320

 Program areas at SPCAI

 Education programs - the spcai's education outreach reaches hundreds of thousands of pet parents and animal activists every year.
 Both online and through other media resources, the spcai serves as an information and referral resource for animal lovers throughout the world.
-Skilled staff research questions, find answers, offer advice, and connect those requesting assistance.
+Skilled staff research questions, find answers, offer advice and connect those requesting assistance.
 Every year, the spcai provides support and help to thousands of individuals in need of animal assistance.
-The spcai's education programs reduce animal suffering and abuse by raising awareness and facilitating action among like-minded advocates.
+The spcai's educational programs reduce animal suffering and abuse by raising awareness and facilitating action among like-minded advocates.

 Grants made by SPCAI